The Dreamscape: Reviews

 SFScope reviewer Sarah Stegall enjoyed Peter's sideplot and hoped to learn more of his past, but thought the "cute in-jokes" were meant to distract the audience from a "thin" plot "full of holes".
 She added that "the shallow, cookie-cutter plotting" was starting to annoy her, and noted that while the series had the potential to become "a breakout show like The X-Files or Lost... its major weakness is the continual reliance on the worn-out cliché of the Big Bad Corporation," which had become "stale and dry."

 Jane Boursaw of AOL's TV Squad wrote, "Another great episode tonight, and some of the little symbols we see leading into commercials were actually in tonight's episode," referring specifically to the hallucinatory butterflies and the frogs/toads found in the basement.
 Andrew Hanson of the Los Angeles Times took notice here of the pattern of Easter eggs teasing the next episode of the series.
 This feature of the show had earlier been touched on in an interview with showrunner Jeff Pinkner.
 As an example, the previous episode "The Equation" had contained a shot of a butterfly on a trashcan, foreshadowing the hallucinated butterfly attack in this episode.

-In a 2016 retrospective of the series, A.V.
+In a 2016 retrospective of the series, The A.V.
 Club writer Joshua Alston considered "The Dreamscape" as a strong example of Fringes "monster of the week" episodes that predominated the first season, showing "how much effort and imagination went into the self-contained stories".